top of page

 Twelve months in a regular year

-Twelve stars on the crown on the head of the woman in Rev 12:1 picturing the Church
+Twelve stars on the crown worn by the woman in Rev 12:1 picturing the Church

-After Joshua's death, no one man ruler was appointed.
-If Israel had not strayed from God during the Judges period, the raising up of the Judges would not have been necessary and would never have happened; government of the state would have remained with the twelve tribal leaders of Israel under the high priest.
+As stated, after Joshua's death no single ruler was appointed.
+If Israel had not strayed from God during the Judges period, the raising up of the Judges would not have been necessary; government of the state would have remained with the twelve tribal leaders of Israel under the high priest.

-It makes sense that Christ's role as High Priest retained a physical counterpart in Israel, but not His role as Head of State, as the high priest's role pointed forward to the role that Christ was yet to fulfil as atoning sacrifice to reconcile God and man.
-Meanwhile, the invisible Christ, as Head of State, would provide for them, bless them, and protect them.
+It makes sense that Christ's role as High Priest retained a physical counterpart in Israel, but not His role as Head of State, because the high priest's role pointed forward to the one that Christ was yet to fulfil as atoning sacrifice to reconcile God and man.
+Meanwhile, the invisible Christ, as Head of State over Israel, would provide for them, protect them, and bless them.

 When one man ruling as sovereign goes astray, the consequences are enormous.

-Had the Worldwide Church of God not had one man government when Herbert Armstrong died, and Joe Tkach Sr had instead been one of a group of twelve leaders, he could never have led the Church to throw out all its doctrines.
-He would have got nowhere with his abominable ideas.
+Had the Worldwide Church of God not had one man government when Herbert Armstrong died, and his successor, Joe Tkach Sr, had instead been one of a group of twelve leaders, he could never have led the Church to throw out many of its major doctrines.
+His abominable agenda would have been rejected by the other eleven.

-Herbert Armstrong's "restoration of the government of God" actually brought the Church to the brink of destruction after his death.
+Herbert Armstrong's "restoration of the government of God" actually brought the Church he presided over to the brink of destruction after his death.

 One man government is not the government of God under the New Covenant.
-One man government is what the Church adopted in the Laodicean era when it rejected the government of God.
-Just like Israel in the days of Samuel, they said "We don't want to be ruled by God, we want to be ruled by a man".
+One man government is what the Church adopted in the Laodicea era when it rejected the government of God.
+Just like Israel in the days of Samuel, they said, "We don't want to be ruled by God, we want to be ruled by a man".

 In the same way that there were twelve sons of Israel and twelve leaders of the twelve tribes, Christ appointed twelve apostles in establishing His Church.
 He could have chosen one apostle and eleven evangelists, or one apostle and eleven pastors or perhaps one apostle and eleven deacons, but He didn't.